May Gray: The Cloudy Secret Every Gay Traveler Should Know

 May Gay Wear the Weather.
 Own the Vibe.

-Here at GaymPlan, we made a whole design for this — because May Gray… or as we like to call it, May Gay, deserves to be on a hat.
+Here at GaymPlan, we made a whole design for this — because May Gray deserves to be on a hat.
 Our original rainbow-breaking-through-clouds graphic is a love letter to San Diego's most misunderstood season.
 Partly cloudy, mostly iconic.
 Check out some of our May Gay branded hats, tanks, and tees below!

 Next